No more excuses! Why Emery must start Ozil to unlock Arsenal’s front three | Goal.com

 Their first instinct would have been to try and sweep the ball into the empty net from the tightest of angles.
 But Ozil is not like most players.

-Ozil sat perched momentarily on the advertising hoardings with 6,000 ecstatic Arsenal fans - who had been signing his name all night - behind him.
-He then turned to the their acclaim.
+In that moment, Ozil sat on the advertising hoardings with 6000 ecstatic Arsenal fans – who had been singing his name all night – cheering behind him.
+Then, turning to face the crowd, he basked in the adoration that he used to enjoy on a regular basis.

 He was replaced by Matteo Guendouzi soon after - a change that had been agreed beforehand according to Emery.